 Our family would be amiss if we did not give thanks to the fine folks at Southern Maine Hospice for their support during this difficult time.
 We wish to acknowledge friends such as Mary Campbell of Wentworth Douglass Hospital and Mari O’Neil, Wells, who made this journey more comfortable for her, providing daily support, guidance and most importantly companionship.

 Friends and family will gather at the Ogunquit Baptist Church, 157 Shore Rd., Ogunquit, ME on Thursday, December 19, 2019 at 11:00am for a Memorial service on her behalf with a reception immediately to follow.
 Donations in her memory can be made to the Maine Wilderness Watershed Trust, PO Box 5660, Augusta, Maine 04332-5660.
 Lucas & Eaton Funeral Home, York, Maine is assisting with arrangements.
 Visit www.lucaseatonfuneralhome.com

-To send flowers to Cynthia Ayn (Corson) Douglass' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cynthia Ayn (Corson) Douglass, please visit our floral store.